Contact HCDE Student Services with questions about content on this page.

 - UW Learning and Scholarly Technology Resources

 The HCDE Program Coordinator will contact you with a request for textbook orders.
 Orders are generally placed three months before the start of a quarter.
 Textbooks are ordered through the University Bookstore.
-Emily can also order a desk or review copy of a book from a publisher, if needed; please remember to tell her that you want a desk or review copy.
+The Program Coordinator may also be able to order a desk or review copy of a book from a publisher, if needed; please remember to tell her that you want a desk or review copy.

 The Faculty Council on Instructional Quality is currently working on a policy that would protect faculty members' ability to teach using their own textbooks while also protecting them from a violation of the Ethics Act.